AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 If the decryption fails, the specific log will be discarded.

 For the Aztec RPC Server to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
 Aztec.nr enables smart contract developers to design custom notes, meaning developers can also customise how a note's note hash and nullifier should be computed.
-Because of this customisability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an Aztec RPR Server needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
+Because of this customisability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an Aztec RPC Server needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
 Therefore, developers will need to implement a `compute_note_hash_and_nullifier` function inside their contracts.

 Every time a new note is successfully decrypted, the Aztec RPC Server will expect the existence of a `compute_note_hash_and_nullifier` function, which must teach it how to correctly process the new note.

 This is an example implementation inside the `PrivateTokenContract`: